Best OLED TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best OLED TVs you can buy in 2020.

-The best OLED TVs offer some of the best picture quality around at the moment.
+The best OLED TVs offer some of the most impressive picture quality around at the moment.
 When they first hit the market, only those with exceptionally deep pockets could really entertain the thought of an OLED.
 Thankfully, prices have slowly come down and you'll find some excellent OLED (Organic Light-Emitting Diode) TVs below that don't cost the earth.

 OLED is also a more efficient and eco-friendly technology than LCD.
-They are expensive to produce, however, which is why you don't currently see OLED TVs under 55 inches, but 2020 has seen a 48in set from LG hit the market and Sony is also following with its own 48in model.
+They are expensive to produce, though.
+Previously, this meant you didn't see OLED TVs under 55 inches, but 2020 has seen a 48in set from LG hit the market and Sony is also following with its own 48in model.